Scaling dimensions at large charge for cubic $\phi^3$ theory in six dimensions: Acknowledgements

 \section{Acknowledgements}

-We are grateful to John Gracey for helpful comments.
+We are grateful to John Gracey for helpful comments, and the referee for useful suggestions.
 DRTJ thanks the Leverhulme Trust for the award of an Emeritus Fellowship.
 This research was supported by the Leverhulme Trust, STFC and by the University of Liverpool.